Grace-Note-LLC/distributed-chess/devpost.md

 - lack of collision detection
 - statefulness broke Board responsibility
 - capturing was not properly removing the pieces
-- memory leak issues
 - bot did not consider forced checkmates
 - alphabeta did not properly prune branches that did were clearly unoptimal
 - some pieces assumed they could jump over other pieces
 - score was not being implemented properly
 - pawns did not promote properly and update the queen state
 - heuristic failed when certain pieces were going in a different direction
-- board eval was too simplistic
+- board eval was too simplistic and would not capture important information like tempo
 - compiler optimizations could break certain parts of the algorithm
 - multithreaded operations could cause deadlock/massive slowdowns
 - dependency issues (in particular gtest.h)
 - lack of documentation for kernel functions
+- printing the board lacked font support for certain Unicode characters
+- memory leak issues

 We fixed these by implementing over 100 unit tests with > 95% code coverage.